 What is the application process?

-Applications should be submitted through the Royal Society’s electronic grant application system (e-GAP2).
+Applications should be submitted through the Royal Society’s grants and awards management system (Flexi-Grant®).
 Applications will be reviewed by the Royal Society Challenge Grants selection panel, a broad scientific panel.

 Further details about the award, including information on how to apply and the assessment criteria, can be found in the scheme notes.

-Further guidance about the Global Challenge Research Fund can be found here
+Find further guidance about the Global Challenge Research Fund.